 Mensa is the largest and most recognized association for people who share just one common trait: high intelligence.
 We are a community of knowledge seekers who enjoy conversation and camaraderie.
 And we would love for you to join us!
 One in fifty people qualify, why not you?

 You can take the locally administered Mensa qualifying test!
 Find your nearest testing session by visiting us.mensa.org/testingcalendar.

 Or, you could submit scores from existing tests.
 If you score in the top 2% in an accepted standardized IQ test, you may join Mensa.
 You might qualify with the scores from IQ tests you’ve already taken (school, military, or private tests), or you can take the locally proctored test.

 News: During February and March, Mensa will not charge a fee to evaluate your existing IQ scores!

 Prospective members can apply by submitting evidence of scores from prior intelligence testing.
 American Mensa accepts scores from approximately 200 different standardized intelligence tests.
 Often potential members have taken acceptable tests at other times in their lives and don’t realize they may already qualify for membership.
 For more information and a list of acceptable tests go to American Mensaonline:

 If you have questions or need more info, contact RVC8@us.mensa.org

 A word from the Webmeister

 Mensa members: Be sure to register on this site by clicking the Register link in the sidebar and then following the directions that appear.
-Our Members section features an interactive Forums page, Columns by some of our members, the MWW bylaws, an Event Calendar that includes all of the contact information, a Marketplace for MWW members’ ads, and other goodies.
-The columns are blog posts, so you can add your comments there, too.
-And, we welcome your comments, questions, and suggestions about this Web site. — Jeannie Boag
+Our Members section features an interactive Forums page, minutes of SteerCom meetings, the MWW bylaws, an Event Calendar that includes all of the contact information, a Marketplace for MWW members’ ads, and other goodies.
+We welcome your comments, questions, and suggestions about this Web site.